idvorkin/idvorkin.github.io/_posts/2015-11-7-my-perfect-job.md

 ---
 layout: post
 title: "My dream job"
 author: "Igor Dvorkin"
 inprogress: true
 comments: true
+permalink: "/job"

 tags:

     - how igor ticks
 ---

-I learn the needs of the business, and focus the team on delivering in a sustainable manner.
-At the same time, I help the team members grow, develop our culture, and build valuable tech.

-When talking to others, I prefer a couch to a table, and when I need a break you might see me juggling, practicing magic, or riding my folding bike - often in the office.
+Dream jobs have many dimensions so I'll describe my preferences in several of them dimensions.
+If you're deciding if you'll like working with me you should know I learn the needs of the business, and focus the team on delivering in a sustainable manner.
+Simultaneously, I help team members grow, develop our culture, and build valuable tech.
+When talking to others I prefer a couch to a table, and when I need a break you might see me juggling, practicing magic, or riding my folding bike - often in the office.

-I'm interested in a wide variety of roles, but a team figuring out how to make users happier in support of a business need gets a **tonne** of points in my job evaluation criteria.

-You can find my resume @ [http://stackoverflow.com/cv/idvorkin](http://stackoverflow.com/cv/idvorkin)

 ---

-Below are the dimensions in which I think of my jobs.
-The lets me, and others, reflect on the essence of the job I want.
+### Startup, Turn Around, Accelerated Growth, Realignment, Sustaining Success: Startup and Turn around

+*If you don't know those words, read about [STARS](https://hbr.org/2009/01/picking-the-right-transition-strategy)*

+At this point in my career, my favorite situation is startup because it allows me to build a high performing team that can use ingenuity to get a solution out the door as quickly as possible.

+Turn around situations can be much like startups, except instead of going from "0 to 1000", you need to go from "-100 to 100" with the existing team.
+Because at the start of a turn around includes lots of demoralized players it is both incredibly difficult and also intensely satisfying for me once progress is made.

+Accelerated Growth, Realignment, Sustaining Success aren't yet exciting to me, but I suspect as I continue my career  I'll find them appealing in that order.

 ### B2C, B2B, Infrastructure?
 B2C!